Unveiling the Magic of Zurich Christmas Markets – 2025

 Illuminarium at Landesmuseum Zurich

-A short walk from the main train station, you’ll find the Landesmuseum Zurich, where the inner courtyard transforms into the mesmerizing Illuminarium during the holiday season.
+A short walk from the central train station, you’ll find the Landesmuseum Zurich, where the inner courtyard transforms into the mesmerizing Illuminarium during the holiday season.

 Thousands of lights decorate the facade of the building, creating a wonderland of illumination.
-It’s a spectacular sight that’s perfect for capturing memorable photographs.
-While you’re here, indulge in the offerings of several food vendors that add a savory dimension to the experience.
+It’s a spectacular sight, perfect for capturing memorable photographs.
+While you’re here, indulge in the offerings of several food vendors, which add a savory dimension to the experience.

 More Festive Delights in Zurich

-As we explore Zurich’s Christmas wonderland, we stumble upon more magical attractions that will delight visitors of all ages.
+As we explore Zurich’s Christmas wonderland, we come across even more magical attractions that will delight visitors of all ages.

 Bahnhofstrasse’s ‘Lucy Lights’